• Home

 “For the first time I don’t feel like I need to fix myself!
 That’s freeing in itself.
 Everything is welcome.
 A safe and playful space.
 I felt heard and respected and had moments of deep connection with parts of myself I hadn’t met before and also time to laugh and experience joy.” – participant at River of Self workshop 2025

-This experiential workshop offers a gentle introduction to Internal Family Systems (IFS) in a small, therapeutic group, held in creative partnership with the natural world.
+This experiential workshop offers an immersive exploration of Internal Family Systems (IFS) within a small, therapeutic group, held in creative partnership with the natural world.

 Through guided practices, reflection, and nature-connection, the day supports developing a compassionate relationship with your inner system, cultivating curiosity towards your parts, and strengthening Self-leadership.